Harith-Dev/CPU-Ray-Tracer-for-Unity/README.md

 2/ "RayTracingMaterial" Script (to set Material Properties)

-3/ Only Sepport "SkinnedMeshRenderer" and "MeshCollider"
+3/ Every Object in scene should have Collider (Only Sepport "SkinnedMeshRenderer" and "MeshCollider")

 3- drop "RayTracingCamera" Script in your Camera